Gauge Symmetries, Contact Reduction, and Singular Field Theories: An Example

 Our motivation for choosing this particular Lagrangian is purely pedagogical; we do not consider this to represent any realistic physical system.
-Clearly, the Lagrangian is singular, as the Hessian matrix with respect to the velocities $(\dot{x},\dot{y},\dot{u},\dot{\phi})$ is
+Clearly, the Lagrangian is singular (in the sense of the discussion of the introduction), as the Hessian matrix with respect to the velocities $(\dot{x},\dot{y},\dot{u},\dot{\phi})$ is

-which is of constant rank 3, provided $u\neq0$, which we have assumed.
-Making the change of variable $u\mapsto e^{\rho/2}$, the Lagrangian adopts the form
+which is of constant rank 3, since $u\neq0$.
+The non-invertibility of this matrix indicates that, as expected, we have a singular system.
+Making the change of variable $u\mapsto e^{\rho/2}$, the Lagrangian reads

-This is the most convenient parameterisation of $L$, and the one with which we shall henceforth work; the momenta conjugate to $(\dot{x},\dot{y},\dot{\rho},\dot{\phi})$ are given by
+This is the most convenient parameterisation of $L$, and the one with which we shall henceforth work.
+The momenta conjugate to $(\dot{x},\dot{y},\dot{u},\dot{\phi})$ are given by

 From this, we see that there is a single primary constraint, defining the submanifold $\jmath_0:M_0\hookrightarrow T^*Q$

 The canonical Hamiltonian $H_0:M_0\rightarrow \mathbb{R}$ is readily calculated to be